Blackhawks' Seabrook calls it a career because of injury - WTMJ

 AP Sports Writers

-Longtime Chicago Blackhawks defenseman and three-time Stanley Cup winner Brent Seabrook announced Friday he is unable to continue playing hockey because of injury.

-After surgeries on his right shoulder and both hips, it’s a lingering right hip issue that’s keeping the 35-year-old Canadian from getting back on the ice.
-Seabrook could remain on long-term injured reserve and not technically retire because he has three years remaining on his contract.
+Brent Seabrook gutted out injuries and played through pain to win the Stanley Cup three times for the Chicago Blackhawks and take home an Olympic gold medal with Team Canada.

+His physical style slowly took a toll and eventually ended his career.

-“Not sure it was a decision I made or my body made for me,” Seabrook said in a video news conference.
-“I told my body to screw off for 15 years and it finally turned around and said, ‘I’m not going to do it anymore.’”
+“I told my body to screw off for 15 years,” Seabrook said.
+“It finally turned around and said, ‘I’m not going to do it anymore.’”

+Seabrook announced Friday that his career is over because of a right hip ailment that rendered him unable to walk just before Christmas and didn’t let up when he tried skating again.
+The 35-year-old defenseman isn’t technically retiring because there are three years left on his contract, but he knows he won’t suit up in an NHL game again.

+“I think I could’ve made this decision a month ago,” Seabrook said.
+“I don’t know if it was a decision I made or my body made for me.”

 The 6-foot-3 Seabrook was a key player and leader for Chicago for more than a decade.
 He had 103 goals and 361 assists in 1,114 games, plus 20 goals and 39 assists in 123 playoff appearances — all with the Blackhawks after they selected him 14th overall in the 2003 draft.

-He helped the Blackhawks win the Stanley Cup in 2010, 2013 and 2015.
-He also won a gold medal playing for Team Canada in the 2010 Winter Olympics.
+He helped the Blackhawks win the Stanley Cup in 2010, 2013 and 2015, and his gold medal came from the 2010 Winter Olympics in Vancouver.

-“Over his entire 15-year career with the Blackhawks, Brent Seabrook gave everything he had to his teammates and the city of Chicago,” president of hockey operations and general manager Stan Bowman said.
-“His determination to win, passion for the game and innate ability to lead culminated in bringing three Stanley Cups to Chicago.”

-Seabrook’s physical style slowly took a toll and his last NHL game was on Dec.
-15, 2019.
-He had right shoulder surgery later that month, left hip surgery in January 2020 and right hip surgery last February.
+“In a lot of ways, he always put the team ahead of himself,” Blackhawks president of hockey operations and general manager Stan Bowman said.
+“Brent was very unique that way — to the point where he had injuries over the years which he probably could have or should have taken care of sooner, but he didn’t want to miss any time.”

 Seabrook, who turns 36 next month, tried to return last summer when the season resumed amid the pandemic.
-But he decided he didn’t have enough time to reach a level where he would be comfortable playing again and he hurt his lower back while preparing for this season.
-He missed all of training camp and was placed on injured reserve.
+But he decided he didn’t have enough time to reach a level where he would be comfortable playing again.

+Preparing for this season was the best he’d felt in a long time until he woke up Dec.
+21 unable to walk.
+Doctors and trainers tried what they could, but Seabrook gave up the comeback attempt and told longtime defense partner Duncan Keith and other teammates last weekend it was over.

+“It was throwing darts at a dartboard figuring out what was going to get me back skating and playing,” he said.
+“We did a lot of stuff with injections, cortisone, trying to get it back to manageable and something I can play with.
+It just sort of is what it is.”

 Seabrook is owed $15.5 million over the next three seasons before his contract expires.
 NHL rules allow Chicago to keep him and pay him without his $6.875 million salary-cap hit counting against the team’s spending up to the $81.5 million limit.